Economy of South Korea

-The economy of South Korea is a highly developed mixed economy.
-By nominal GDP, it has the 4th largest economy in Asia and the 13th largest in the world.
-South Korea is notable for its rapid economic development from an underdeveloped nation to a developed, high-income country in a few generations.
-This economic growth has been described as the Miracle on the Han River, which has allowed it to join OECD and the G-20.
-South Korea remains one of the fastest-growing developed countries in the world following the Great Recession and the COVID-19 recession.
+South Korea has a highly developed mixed economy.
+By nominal GDP, the economy was worth ₩2.61 quadrillion (US$1.87 trillion).
+It has the 4th largest economy in Asia and the 13th largest in the world as of 2025.
+South Korea is notable for its rapid economic development from an underdeveloped nation to a developed, high-income country in a few decades.
+This economic growth has been described as the Miracle on the Han River, which has allowed it to join the OECD and the G20.
 It is included in the group of Next Eleven countries as having the potential to play a dominant role in the global economy by the middle of the 21st century.
+Among OECD members, South Korea has a highly efficient and strong social security system; social expenditure stood at roughly 15.5% of GDP.
+South Korea spends around 4.93% of GDP on advanced research and development across various sectors of the economy.

-South Korea's education system and the establishment of a motivated and educated populace was largely responsible for spurring the country's high technology boom and economic development.
-South Korea began to adapt an export-oriented economic strategy to fuel its economy.
-In 2019, South Korea was the eighth largest exporter and eighth largest importer in the world.
+South Korea's education system and the establishment of a motivated and educated populace were largely responsible for spurring the country's high technology boom and economic development.
+South Korea began to adapt an export-oriented economic strategy in the 1960s to fuel its economy.
+In 2022, South Korea was the ninth largest exporter and ninth largest importer in the world.
 The Bank of Korea and the Korea Development Institute periodically release major economic indicators and economic trends of the economy of South Korea.

-Renowned financial organizations, such as the International Monetary Fund, notes the resilience of the South Korean economy against various economic crises.
-They cite the country's economic advantages as reasons for this resilience, including low state debt, and high fiscal reserves that can quickly be mobilized to address any expected financial emergencies.
-Other financial organizations, like the World Bank, describe Korea as one of the fastest-growing major economies of the next generation, along with BRIC and Indonesia.
+Renowned financial organisations, such as the International Monetary Fund, note the resilience of the South Korean economy against various economic crises.
+They cite the country's economic advantages as reasons for this resilience, including low state debt and high fiscal reserves that can quickly be mobilised to address any expected financial emergencies.
 South Korea was one of the few developed countries that was able to avoid a recession during the Great Recession.
-Its economic growth rate reached 6.2% in 2010, a recovery from economic growth rates of 2.3% in 2008 and 0.2% in 2009, during the Great Recession.
-The South Korean economy again recovered with the record-surplus of US$70.7 billion mark of the current account in the end of 2013, up 47 percent growth from 2012.
-This growth contrasted with the uncertainties of the global economic turmoil, with the country's major economic output being the technology products exports.

-Despite the South Korean economy's high growth and structural stability, South Korea experiences damages to its credit rating in the stock market due to North Korea in times of military crises.
+Despite the South Korean economy's high growth and structural stability, South Korea is experiencing damage to its credit rating in the stock market due to North Korea in times of military crises.
 The recurring conflict affects the financial markets of its economy.
+The South Korean economy faces challenges due to a declining and ageing population, with a fertility rate among the lowest in the world.